pasqal-io/emulators/docs/emu_mps/advanced/config.md

 # Explanation of config values

-This page documents the most important options in `MPSConfig` that controls how emu-mps evolves quantum states (TDVP and DMRG solvers).
+This page documents all the options in `MPSConfig` that controls how emu-mps evolves quantum states (TDVP and DMRG solvers).
 Each entry explains the meaning, typical uses, recommendations and short examples where helpful.

 - dt
 - precision